Clifford Rozier

 Rozier was named Florida Mr. Basketball.
 He played college basketball at the University of North Carolina and the University of Louisville.
 As a senior at Louisville, Rozier averaged 18.1 points and 11.1 rebounds a game.
 He was selected by the Golden State Warriors in the first round (16th pick overall) of the 1994 NBA draft.
 Rozier played for the Warriors, Toronto Raptors and Minnesota Timberwolves in his four NBA seasons.
 His best season as a pro came during his rookie year with the Warriors, when he appeared in 66 games averaging 6.8 points per game.
 Over the course of his career, he played in 173 NBA games.

+Rozier won a Continental Basketball Association (CBA) championship with the Quad City Thunder in 1998.

 In 2000, he played in the United States Basketball League with the Brevard Blue Ducks.

 Rozier died at age 45 following a heart attack on July 6, 2018.